odchilvers/University-Registrar-Array-Window-Simulation/README.md

 3. N/A

-4. Attended TA - 10/27/2021
-   https://www.geeksforgeeks.org/converting-strings-numbers-cc/ - looked how to change a string to int https://www.codegrepper.com/code-examples/cpp/resizing+dynamic+array+c%2B%2B looked how to resize array dynamically https://stackoverflow.com/questions/2340281/check-if-a-string-contains-a-string-in-c how to find a substring
+4. https://www.geeksforgeeks.org/converting-strings-numbers-cc/ - looked how to change a string to int https://www.codegrepper.com/code-examples/cpp/resizing+dynamic+array+c%2B%2B looked how to resize array dynamically https://stackoverflow.com/questions/2340281/check-if-a-string-contains-a-string-in-c how to find a substring